Chapter 2

 The superior lateral pterygoid muscles control the horizontal location of the mandible when the jaw closing muscles applied their compressive forces to the bolus.
 By pulling inward and forward on the condyles, the superior lateral pterygoid muscles control the position of the mandible like steering a bicycle by its handlebars.

-When incising, both superior lateral pterygoids fire to bring the condyles down and forward (on the slopes of the articular eminentia), enabling the protruded mandible to function as a class 3 lever, as shown on the left below.
+When incising, both superior lateral pterygoids fire to bring the condyles down and forward (on the slopes of the articular eminentia), enabling the protruded mandible to function as a class 3 lever.
 When power crushing between the molars, the lateral pterygoids relax to allow the condyles to slide all the way up the articular eminentia into their central bracing areas in the glenoid fossae and thereby locate the elevator forces directly over the bolus.
 In this position, the mandible is used as a crushing tool rather than a lever arm, thereby minimizing the compressive forces at the TMJs.

-During power-crushing, the superior lateral pterygoid muscle of the working side, pulling the working side condyle foward and inward; and the posterior temporalis of the balancing side fire, pulling the non-working side condyle backward, fire together to form a force couple that creates a twisting of the mandible on top of the bolus to crush food much like crushing out a cigarette butt by twisting on it with the ball of the foot.
+During power-crushing, the mandible pivots on the bolus, powered by a force couple that includes the superior lateral pterygoid muscle of the working side, (pulling the working side condyle foward and inward); and the posterior temporalis of the balancing side fire, (pulling the non-working side condyle backward).
+These muscles fire together to twist the mandible on top of the bolus like crushing out a cigarette butt by twisting on it with the ball of the foot.

 Finally the mandible continues onto the non-working side in a follow-through phase that lengthens the power-crush stroke as the non-working side condyle reaches its rearward (posterior) limit and starts moving forward along with the working side condyle.
 With both condyles moving forward, the lower jawbone smoothly transitions into its opening phase.